Un1q32/iphoneports/README.md

     <pkg> [pkgs...]         - Build specified packages
-    build <pkg> [pkgs...]   - Build specified packages all [pkgs...]           - Build all packages (except those specified) clean <pkg> [pkgs...]   - Clean a single package cleanall                - Clean all packages
+    build <pkg> [pkgs...]   - Build specified packages all [pkgs...]           - Build all packages (except those specified) all-noclean [pkgs...]   - Same as all but doesn't cleanall first clean <pkg> [pkgs...]   - Clean a single package cleanall                - Clean all packages
     dryrun [pkgs...]        - Pretend to build all packages, for debugging